aimericsr/axum-demo/README.md

 ## To Do

 - All the list of TODO can be found [here](https://github.com/users/aimericsr/projects/1)
-- fix db related test
+- fix db related tests
 - load env variable only at the beginning ?
 - version the api (path or url ?)
 - handle db connection retry system
 - Infra : Deployments strategies and upgrade helm charts ?

 ## Prerequesite

+d

 - [Rust](https://www.rust-lang.org/tools/install)
 - [Docker](https://docs.docker.com/engine/install/)(also install Docker compose)